 Freckles aren't something we often discuss.
 More often than not, if you don't have them, you want them (a quick poll around our office proves this), and if you have them, you've tried to cover them up on multiple occasions.
 But generally, we don't cater our makeup to our freckles.

 It wasn't until I was 18 during one summer holiday that I just decided not to cover them.
 It was too much effort and the majority of my time was being spent in the sea, so covering them up became pointless.
-So many compliments about my colouring and freckles flooded in from friends and family and I realised freckles are great.
-The older I get, the more I love them, and now I can't wait for summer to come around since my freckles give my complexion a little colour and life.
+So many compliments about my coloring and freckles flooded in from friends and family and I realized freckles are great.
+The older I get, the more I love them, and now I can't wait for summer to come around since my freckles give my complexion a little color and life.

-We're told by the beauty industry (Byrdie included) to try new foundations, concealers and experiment with products on a daily basis that perfect our skin.
-That's no bad thing, as experimenting with makeup is fun and sometimes all you want to do is throw on your favourite foundation and be done with it, but Markle's comment is a stark reminder that it's important to allow our individual quirks, like freckles, to shine through.
+We're told by the beauty industry (Byrdie included) to try new foundations, concealers, and experiment with products daily that perfect our skin.
+That's no bad thing, as experimenting with makeup is fun and sometimes all you want to do is throw on your favorite foundation and be done with it, but Markle's comment is a stark reminder that it's important to allow our quirks, like freckles, to shine through.
 And it's refreshing to see a celebrity voicing that.